antUnity/uActionSystems/README.md

 ## Implementation Example

 ### 1. Defining a Data-Driven Entity
-Implement `IQueryable` on your MonoBehaviours to allow the Action System to "read" your entity's stats.
+Implement `IGameDataProvider` on your MonoBehaviours to allow the Action System to "read" your entity's stats.